Can a Dash Cam Lower Your Car Insurance Rates?

 Finally, be sure to never mess with the dash cam while you are driving, period.
 You can always play around with it once you have reached your destination.

 If the benefits of using a dash cam can be proved, maybe someday dash cams will be as standard as backup cameras in new cars, or maybe insurance companies will start offering dash cam discounts.
-Until then, it may very well be worth the investment to add one to your car now and potentially save on your insurance costs over the life of the car.
+Until then, it may very well be worth the investment to add one to your car now and potentially save on your insurance costs in the event that you need to file a claim.